15 Gifts Newlyweds Don’t Think to Put On Their Registry

 Silicone baking mat

 In addition to the essential Pyrex glassware that belongs on any wedding registry, you’ll also want to add two or three high quality serving pieces—bakeware that can go from oven to table.
-This set of two Staub baking dishes ($50) is oven safe up to 572° F. They’re perfect for cozying up to comfort food for dinner, like a Buttermilk Biscuit Ham Potpie.
+This set of two Staub baking dishes ($50) is oven safe up to 572° F. They’re perfect for cozying up to comfort food for dinner, like one of these creamy chicken casseroles.

-Useful for everything from toasting nuts to roasting vegetables, these half-sheet aluminum baking sheets will quickly become one of your most-used kitchen items.
+Useful for everything from toasting nuts to roasting vegetables (here’s how!), these half-sheet aluminum baking sheets will quickly become one of your most-used kitchen items.
 Be sure to add a high-quality set to your registry, like this commercial grade set ($24) from Nordic Ware.

 Wine glasses for different varietals